 When children’s first teeth erupt, a visit to the dentist is in order.
 However, your little ones will only need yearly checkups until age three to five, unless you notice abnormalities in their oral health, in which case you should schedule a visit to our office.
 Everyone over age four needs to visit us twice a year for a cleaning and checkup.

 Before a cleaning, we conduct a thorough checkup, which is an evaluation of all the hard and soft tissues in your mouth, as well as an examination of your head, neck, and jaw joints.
 The dentist will look for decay, failing dental work, cracks/fractures, chips, or infection in teeth.
 He’ll inspect your gums for signs of disease or recession.
 Every year, we like to take x-rays, because they allow us to see potential dental problems that aren’t visible to the human eye.
 We can see tiny cracks on teeth, called crazing, that may contribute to toothaches and decay formation.
-In addition, x-rays allow Dr. Morse to evaluate the areas between teeth, teeth roots, the internal root canals, and the jaw.
+In addition, x-rays allow Dr. Jacob Kent to evaluate the areas between teeth, teeth roots, the internal root canals, and the jaw.
 He can see infection and abscesses that would not be possible to view without x-rays.

-A good conversation with you, about your dental habits, concerns, and any pain you have, will help Dr. Morse create a treatment plan that will suit your needs and accomplish your goals, while restoring optimal oral health and comfort to your mouth.
+A good conversation with you, about your dental habits, concerns, and any pain you have, will help Dr. Jacob Kent create a treatment plan that will suit your needs and accomplish your goals, while restoring optimal oral health and comfort to your mouth.
 If you’re interested in whitening, straightening, or changing the look of your teeth, ask about cosmetic dentistry when you come in for a checkup.